-There’s a great deal of creative writing exercises, so pick the one to your liking and have fun with it.
+There’s a lot of creative writing exercises, so pick the one to your liking and have fun with it.

 Stay away from distractions.
-According to some research Americans spend around 5 hours per day socializing on different platforms.
+According to some research, Americans spend around 5 hours per day socialising on different platforms.

 You could probably use that time for another blog post, right?
 So, block all the social networks and get to business.
 In case overcoming Facebook addiction is just too hard, set a timer and dedicate time for work and for play.
 That’s sure to add to your productivity.